tdwg/bdq/tg2/maintenance/index.md

 It is expected that supplementary Tests and proposed Tests under development will be maintained from issues, and the full process described in bdq_issue_to_csv [make_test_csv.sh](https://github.com/kurator-org/bdq_issue_to_csv/blob/v1.0.0/make_test_csv.sh) will be needed to produce CSV and RDF from Markdown tables in GitHub issues.
 This is expected to be different from the process for working with Tests that have been accepted into BDQ, where the GitHub issues are historical rationale management only.
 The authoritative file for Tests that are part of BDQ is a term-version file from which the build process will need to extract only the latest versions of Test records.

-The bdqtest term-version file does not contain all of the UUIDs needed to produce stable RDF - the following additional files are used for that:
+The bdqtest: term-version file does not contain all of the UUIDs needed to produce stable RDF - the following additional files are used for that:

 - tg2/core/TG2_tests_additional_guids.csv (which should all be included in the term-version file for bdqtest, kurator-ffdq may still be reading from this file instead)
 - tg2/core/information_element_guids.csv